 The collections housed at the DLC Division of Fossil Primates (DFP) include published and unpublished material.
 Published specimens are, of course, available for study by qualified researchers (professionals and graduate students).
 Some of the unpublished material has been allocated to particular researchers, but much more is available for study by request.
-Requests to study DFP specimens should be made by printing and filling out the research request form on this site and sending it to the Collections Manager (see address below).
+Requests to study DFP specimens should be made by printing and filling out the research request form on this site and sending it to the Staff Specialist (see address below).
 Research cannot be initiated until this form is received and responded to in writing.
 Requests should include:

 1. Researcher’s name, position, institution, and up-to-date contact information including phone number (home and work) and email address.